madking2099/Random_APIs/README.md

-# Random_APIs
+# Random_Postman_APIs
-A collection of random APIs for miscellanous items
+A collection of random APIs in extracted Postman format for miscellanous items.